EdenWise/hjcrc/readme.md

 #### Template Build (`reference.docx` I have renamed it `template.docx`)

 Pandoc can import what is basically a style sheet to design the document.
-The allowable styles are limited but it still gets a fair amount of formatting. (*Note: I may be able to do more with:* [Pandoc User's Guide/Input](https://pandoc.org/MANUAL.html#input)).
+The allowable styles are limited but it still gets a fair amount of formatting.
+(Note: I may be able to do more with [Pandoc User's Guide/Input](https://pandoc.org/MANUAL.html#input), I have yet to look into it.).
 I first generated a template then I imported the matching styles from my existing `docx` document.

 Template generate of default settings, and rename to `template.docx`: